kc-howe/Betti-Numbers/README.md

 ~~~
 3-Ball: [1, 0, 0, 0]
 ~~~
 These are the expected Betti numbers of the 3-ball.
+All of the p-th Betti numbers vanish for positive p, which matches our intuition that a solid ball has no holes.

 Additional examples regarding the following spaces are provided in `examples.py`:
 - The 2-dimensional sphere